mithnusa/odoo-google-maps/web_view_google_map_drawing/README.md

 Optional attributes:
 - `sidebar_subtitle`: attribute to be used on a sidebar of map, to display secondary info that you would like to display (only support field `Char` and field `Many2one`)
-- `color`: attribute to be used to set color of shape, can use hex color (e.g., #FF0000), CSS color name (e.g., red), or field name (Integer) paired with widget="color_picker" in a form view.
+- `color`: attribute to be used to set color of shape, can use hex color (e.g., #FF0000), CSS color name (e.g., red), or field name (Integer) paired with widget="color_picker" in form view.
 - `map_type`: roadmap | satellite | hybrid | terrain (default: roadmap)
 - `gesture_handling`: auto | cooperative | greedy | none (default: auto)
-- `map_id`: to set specific Map ID configured in Google Cloud Console
+- `map_id`: to set specific Map ID configured in Google Cloud Console, configured this attribute overrides the Map ID configured in Settings > General Settings > Google Maps

 ### Use `google_map` view inside `form` view